deepak-manwal/Sequence-Checker/README.md

 	GOOGLE Rejected (O is repeated)

-Note: Both soltion is not checking for case sensitive Password, for instance see following:
+Note: Both solution is not checking for case sensitive Password, for instance see following:

 **Input**